Kreolwolf1/factory-nodejs/lib/auth/readme.md

 #Authentification Library: What It Is and Why We Need It

-Auth is a module that provides a simple way for developers to add the User Account and Authentication (UAA) wmg authentication to the ***node.js*** application.
+Auth is a module that provides a simple way for developers to the User Account and Authentication (UAA) authentication to the ***node.js*** application.

 UAA is a Cloud Foundry service that is responsible for securing the platform services and providing a single sign-on (SSO) for web applications.
 The primary role of the UAA component is to serve as an OAuth2 authorization server.